jevargas-m/evzip/README.md

 The utility would compress any file, but will achieve best compression on text files encoded as UTF-8.
 Due to the Huffman algorithm used on 8-bit alfabet (ASCII).

 #### Verbose output
-Enabling the line `#define VERBOSE` in the source file `evzip.c` would make the program print a summary of all the prefix codes in the tree.
+Using the command line option `-v` will make the program print a summary of all the prefix codes in the tree.

-For example compressing a file containing the text `Mary has a little lamb` will output:
+For example compressing a file containing the text `Mary has a little lamb`, using `./evzip -v examples/MaryLamb.txt` will output:
 ![mary](/examples/mary.png)

 ### Un-compress a file: